New Canaan Branch: Improvements

 As of July 2007, a Stamford East Side station is under consideration for the line or just past it on the New Haven Line.

 In 2011, the three tracks at the terminus – the 10-car main track, a middle track, and what was a short 4-car "Bulk" track – were improved.
-The "Bulk" track was extended absorbing a row of parking to meet the length of the middle and main track allowing for 3 full trains to 'stack' at the end of the line during the morning and evening rush hours.
+The "Bulk" track was extended, absorbing a row of parking to meet the length of the middle and main track, allowing for 3 full trains to 'stack' at the end of the line during the morning and evening rush hours.
 Electronic switching was added in the years following this improvement.
 This was recommended in the 2010 Branch Study.

 PTC (Positive Train Control) was installed on the branch in 2019.

 In 2019, the Stamford Atlantic Bridge replacement project incorporated a new "Track 7" for the New Canaan Branch operation.
-A new Platform, canopy, and catenary lines were installed to support this new capacity at the Stamford Station.
+A new platform, canopy, and catenary lines were installed to support this new capacity at Stamford.
 The platform construction was halted during 2022 and remains unfinished as of 2023.

-Improvements are planned on the line to make service more frequent.
+Improvements are planned on the line to allow for more frequent service.
 A siding and second platform will be built at Springdale.
 Construction was expected to cost $15 million and begin in 2020.